our people

 Nichola Hall - Treasurer

 Before discovering addiction in her family, Nichola had spent many years working and volunteering in the fields of social planning and community development, mostly with the Social Planning and Research Council of B.C.
-While her two boys were in school she completed her B.A. in Political Science and then specialized with a Masters degree in public policy.
+While her children were in school she completed her B.A. in Political Science and then specialized with a Masters degree in public policy.
 She spent 15 years at UBC as a Program Director in Arts, Humanities and Public Affairs, and served on the Board of the Association of Administrative and Professional Staff.
 She was named as a Woman of Distinction by the YWCA in 2003 for her voluntary activities.
 Now retired, Nichola represents FGTA on three community boards and has spoken on behalf of FGTA to various groups around the world from Melbourne in Australia to Waterloo, Regina and Quesnel in Canada.

-Ray Hall - President
+Ray Hall - Director

 Ray's career in video and film began at the CBC editing for television.
 In the early ‘70s he held a three-year post as film unit director in Lebanon for the UN Relief Agency, documenting the lives of Palestinian refugees.
 Then Ray went freelance, becoming principal partner in the film production company Petra for seven years.
 A film production opening at UBC in 1981 led to a teaching appointment in the Department of Film, Theatre and Creative writing, from which he retired in 1998 as a full professor.
 Ray still dabbles in film, especially recording the history of his beautiful island birthplace - Norfolk Island in the South Pacific.